 Joined the Board on 2 December 2019.
+He was appointed as a member of the Audit Committee on 28 April 2021.

 Tan Sri Lin is an independent strategic and financial consultant; a British Chartered Scientist and a UK Chartered Statistician.
 He received three degrees from Harvard University, including a PhD in Economics.
 He is an Eisenhower Fellow and a Fellow of the IMF Institute in Washington DC, Royal Statistical Society, London, Asian Institute of Chartered Bankers, Malaysian Insurance Institute (Hon.), Malaysian Institute of Management and the Malaysian Economic Association.
 He is also a Distinguished Fellow of the Institute of Strategic and International Studies, and Research Professor at Sunway University.